MicrosoftDocs/xamarin-docs/docs/ios/platform/extensions.md

 The app in which the Extension is used (where the user encounters the Extension Point) is referred to as the **Host app**, since it is the app that hosts the Extension when it executes.
 The app that installs the Extension is the **Container app**, because it is the app that contained the Extension when it was installed.

 Typically, the container app describes the extension and walks the user through the process of enabling it.

+## Debug and release versions of extensions

+Memory limits for running app extensions are significantly lower than the memory limits applied to a foreground app.
+Simulators running iOS have less restrictions applied to extensions and you can execute your extension without any issues while running the same extension on a device could lead to unexpected results, the extension can crash or can be aggressively terminated by the system.
+Make sure to build and test the extension on a device before shipping.
+Consider the following tips for the container application and its extensions:

+1. Build a application package in **Release** configuration.
+1. Set the **Linker behavior** option to **Link Framework SDKs Only** or **Link All** for the build configuration in the **iOS Build** project settings.
+1. Uncheck the **Enable debugging** and **Enable profiling** option for the build configuration in the **iOS Debug** project settings.

+Make sure that these settings applied for the container project and all referenced extensions.

 ## Extension lifecycle